 - We refined existing spatial boundaries based on the best available data and studies.

 Users accept responsibility for understanding the limitations of the data and appropriately representing them.
-Users should not make representations on behalf the Audubon, Oceana or our partner organizations.
-Users should review the extensive metadata associated with these files and refer questions to the principal studies and investigators from which the data were generated.
+Users should not make representations on behalf the Audubon, Oceana, or our collaborators.
+Users should review the metadata associated with these files.
+For questions about the Atlas, please contact us; for questions about underlying data, refer to the principal studies and investigators from which the data were generated.

 Many thanks to the ESRI Conservation Program for their generous donation of ArcGIS software, which has been indispensable to Audubon Alaska's conservation science program.